lan13005/PyAmpTools/docs/analysis_example.md

 pa run_ift -v $yaml # Perform IFTPWA fit.
 If we wish to perform a hyperparameter search we can add the `--hyperopt` flag rm -rf $base_directory/NiftyFits/plots # clean up plots from previous runs
 # Draw diagnostic plots for the final fit results.
-Inside the output directory (see PyAmpTools YAML field: nifty.output_directory) is a diagnostics folder which draws the fit results on each global iteration
+Inside the output directory (see Main YAML field: nifty.output_directory) is a diagnostics folder which draws the fit results on each global iteration
 iftPwaPlot \
     --fitResult $base_directory/NiftyFits/niftypwa_fit.pkl \
     --plotFolder $base_directory/NiftyFits/plots \